<img alt="" src="https://secure.soil5hear.com/223550.png" style="display:none;">

 Unique Collection of Hematological Models for Reliable Insights

-Champions has established a proprietary platform for modeling leukemias (Acute Myeloid Leukemia, Acute Lymphoblastic Leukemia, Chronic Lymphoblastic Leukemia), non-Hodgkins lymphomas (Diffuse Large B-cell lymphoma, and Mantle Cell Lymphoma), and Multiple Myeloma from primary patients.
+Champions Oncology has established a proprietary platform for modeling leukemias (Acute Myeloid Leukemia, Acute Lymphoblastic Leukemia, Chronic Lymphoblastic Leukemia), non-Hodgkins lymphomas (Diffuse Large B-cell lymphoma, and Mantle Cell Lymphoma), and Multiple Myeloma from primary patients.
 This platform enables clients to assess the efficacy of novel therapeutic strategies in models that closely mirror the disease biology and recapitulate the diversity of the patient population.

 • Extensive clinical annotations and deep molecular characterization data are available in Lumin